bevyengine/bevy-website/content/news/2026-01-12-bevy-0.18/index.md

 "jumping" to the new keyframe without smoothly interpolating.
 This lets us create complex animations that incorporate both kinds of parameters: ones that interpolate, and ones that don't.

-There's a blanket implementation of `TryStableInterpolate` for all types that impl `StableInterpolate`, and these can never fail.
-There are additional impls for `Color` and `Val` which can fail if the control points are not in the same units / color space.
+We've added a blanket implementation of `TryStableInterpolate` for all types that impl `StableInterpolate`, and these can never fail.
+There are additional impls for `Color` and `Val`, which can fail if the control points are not in the same units / color space.

 ## The `AssetReader` trait can now (optionally) support seeking any direction.